AdobeDocs/analytics.en/help/analyze/reports-analytics/dashboard.md

 ## Add content to a dashboard {#task_90D7FAC1CC3E4DB786B4C87CC33B5459}

-Steps that describe how to add content from other dashboards and shared dashboards.
+You can add content from other dashboards and shared dashboards.
 You can also add content from custom and external sources, such as text and images.

 <!--

 t_dashboard_content.xml

  -->

+To add content to a dashboard:

 1. Open a dashboard, then click **[!UICONTROL Layout]**.
 1. Click **[!UICONTROL Add Content]**, then drag items to the dashboard.